 The Academic Senate has had influence over College affairs in a number of ways that do not involve the setting of College Policy.
 Through interactions of the Steering Committee and the Standing Committees of the Senate with the administration of the College there has been input and influence upon the formation of college plans and programs.
-The College President presides over meeting s fo the Academic Senate and presents reports on the status of the college and its various programs and plans and addresses matters brought forth to the President by members of the Senate.

 It is set out by the CUNY BOT through the College Governance Plan that “Through its Steering and Standing Committees, the Academic Senate shall have the power to request and receive information appropriate to or necessary for the performance of its duties, from the President and members of the administration, from students and student organizations, and such other sources as may be appropriate”.
 Thus, it is that the Senate has requested and received information concerning the operations of the College and has made them more transparent.

 Here is the briefest of descriptions of what just some of the 20 Committees of the Academic Senate do.

 With the advent and growing dependency on information technologies the Committees on Computer Resources and eLearning were created and have grown in importance and have had direct input an influence on planning on the development and use of such resources.

 There is a Committee on Budget Advisement that now sees the budget as it is drawn up and has input as to the plan for the allocation of the resources of the College.

 Among other significant functions the Committee on Academic Development & Elective Programs creates and reviews the effectiveness of and revises the forms and process for the conducting of the student evaluations of faculty teaching.